lab596/civiform/Data-versioning-model.md

 User created data (Questions, Programs) are all versioned and this doc discusses the versioning mechanism and the data life cycle that drives it.
+Related [product usage docs](https://github.com/seattle-uat/civiform/wiki/Manage-versions-for-programs-&-questions) also exist.

 Note: Applications are also affected by versioning, but are largely a separate concern.
 The key thing is that once an applicant starts filling out a particular revision of an application, they will continue with that revision of it regardless of anything discussed here.